Topic: Company Culture

 In the face of a complicated HR landscape, companies are looking to create workplaces where all employees can thrive.
 This requires taking the pulse of employee experiences and fine tuning culture initiatives as needed.

-Following are specific findings from our report and the people strategies organizations can focus on to help create and sustain cultures where people want to work.
+Following are specific findings from our research and the people strategies organizations can focus on to help create and sustain cultures where people want to work.

 2. Show practical empathy